joshuamoore/gridzilla/README.md

 Installation Steps
 =======

-Run the generator to place the images, stylesheet, and initializer in the correct locations with this command:
+Run the generator to place the images, javascript, stylesheet, and initializer in the correct locations with this command:

 rails g gridzilla:install